-Planned provision is detailed on the school's Year Group Provision Maps, which outline interventions to be delivered; these are time-limited and planned to meet the needs of the individual.
-The Provision Maps also detail who will deliver the interventions.
+Planned provision is detailed on the school's Year Group Provision plans, which outline interventions that are to be delivered; these are time-limited and planned to meet the needs of the individual.
+The Provision plans also detail who will deliver the interventions.
 This may be the child's teacher or another teacher, the classroom assistant, the SENCO or the pastoral team.
-For children with more complex Special Educational Needs, additional sections of the provision sheet will be completed and shared with parents.
-Outside agencies such as pupil school support or the Educational Psychologist may be asked for advice at this stage.